header_slot_prep

 Yes, on some slots.

 While making a large bet doesn’t guarantee a jackpot, on some slots it will improve your odds.
+We consider this the only relevant information in the game rules, which is why it’s usually buried near the end.

 No, but…